Introduction to :

 The proof.
 The most petrifying aspect of geometry.

 It may instigate fear, anxiety, and terrible flashbacks of when Barry Meanbottom, the second-grade class jerk, said you didn't know how to swim.
 Not wanting the other kids to laugh, you of course openly declared that you could.
 "Prove it," Barry had said with a sneer.
-Even as you jumped off that diving board you knew you were doomed.
+Even as you jumped that diving board you knew you were doomed.
+To this day, you still have anxiety attacks around proofs and swimming pools.

 And unlike Barry's father, big-time corporate insurance lawyer Mr. Meanbottom, geometry won't ever make you prove something that isn't true.
 The proofs you'll write won't be fabricated evidence presented to a gullible (and probably tampered) jury.